OmarKhayyam/aiconclave-demo-time-traveler/README.md

 The previous command will create the ECR repo, and push the image to it for SageMaker to use later.
 Make a note of the ECR image URL from the previous command, you will need it later.

 Now that we have our model artifacts and the container image ready.
-Let us deploy the model.
+Let us deploy the model to a SageMaker endpoint.

 **WIP**